Schema markup was introduced in 2011 as a way to help search engines better understand the contents of a page.

 How to Add FAQ Schema

 In order to add the FAQ schema to the SERP, you’ll need to create the right code format with the questions and answers labeled accordingly.
+Then, you implement that code on your pages.

 Once you’ve copied the code and adjusted the questions/answers appropriately, load the code into the page’s settings on your Content Management System.
 Most CMS’s have an advanced setting for code snippets.
 In HubSpot, for example, it looks like this:

-(Additional code snippet section of the HubSpot CMS.)
+(Additional code snippet section of the HubSpot CMS.)\

-Testing Your Code
+Testing Your Schema Code

 Implementing code on your site can be a nerve-wracking process, and you may question if you’ve done it correctly.
 There are two methods we recommend you follow in order to check your code.